procf/colloids-setup/05-Analysis-Guide.md

 Start by viewing the Equilibrium.gsd file in VMD.
 You should be able to see the water particles start with very fast motion that slowly equilibrates and reaches a steady state by the end of the simulation (see [Using VMD](/04-Using-VMD.md) for more advice on visualizing the simulation).

-The basic qunatitive analyses to confirm that this simulation has run correctly are to plot the change in system kinetic temperature (kT) over time, and the change in the negative of the xy-component of the pressure tensor (AKA the shear stress) over time.
+The basic quantitive analyses to confirm that this simulation has run correctly are to:
+1. plot the change in system kinetic temperature (kT) over time
+2. plot the change in the negative of the xy-component of the pressure tensor (AKA the shear stress) over time

 To do this we first extract these data from the GSD file using a Python script, and then we plot the data.

 Go to the waterDPD-sims folder and cd into the waterDPD/analysis folder.

-The extractdata-waterDPD.py script extract the temperature and xy-component of the pressure tensor from each frame of the Equilibrium.gsd file and saves it to a file called "gsd-properties.txt" (labeled with the DPD time the frame occured at).
+The extractdata-waterDPD.py script extract the temperature and xy-component of the pressure tensor from each frame of the Equilibrium.gsd file and saves it to a file called "gsd-properties.txt" (data is labeled with the DPD time of the frame where it occured).

 The plot-kT.py script uses the gsd-properties.txt data to plot temperature versus DPD time.
 This should show a large spike in temperature at the start of the simulation, which then stabilizes at the chosen kT value (in this case kT = 0.1).

 The plot-shearstress.py script uses the gsd-properties.txt data to plot shear stress versus DPD time.
 This should show a relatively constant average around zero (becuase no shear is being applied to the equilibrium simulation).

+If these plots do not reach these equilibrium values, than either something went wrong in the simulation OR the simulation needs to run for more time.
 <br>
 <br>
 ## Modyfing waterDPD and Analyzing the Changes